 The traditional instructional program will be modified with students learning from classroom teachers and at other times supervised by school personnel during times of independent or remote/livestream instruction from within the school building.

-Potential staggered student arrival is under consideration to accommodate for potential transportation seating limitations and increased traffic at schools due to parent drop-offs.
+Potential staggered student arrival is in effect to accommodate for potential transportation seating limitations and increased traffic at schools due to parent drop-offs.

-Students will be in “cohorts” and will have breakfast and/or lunch in classrooms and other spaces.
-The number of transitions will be limited.
+In some cases students will be in “cohorts” and will have breakfast and/or lunch in classrooms and other spaces.
+The number of transitions will be limited where/when possible.

 The special areas will use a “push-in” model in addition to the use of large spaces where social distancing is possible.